Soft mode dynamics associated with QCD critical point and color superconductivity -- pseudogap, anomalous dilepton production and electric conductivity: Collective diquark/particle-hole excitations as the soft modes of the phase transitions

 \subsection{Linearized time-dependent Ginzburg-Landau (TDGL) approximation}

 In this subsection, we derive effective equations for the soft modes near the 2SC-PT and QCD-CP known as the linearized time-dependent Ginzburg-Landau (TDGL) equations~\cite{Nishimura:2024kvz}.
-These equations are obtained by expanding $\Xi_\gamma^R(\bm{k},\omega)$ with respect to $\bm{k}$ and $\omega$. in the way of the derivation, the qualitative difference will become apparent in the analytic properties of the soft modes of the 2SC-PT and QCD-CP.
+These equations are obtained by expanding $\Xi_\gamma^R(\bm{k},\omega)$ with respect to $\bm{k}$ and $\omega$.
+Through the derivation of these equations, the qualitative difference in the analytic properties of the soft modes of the 2SC-PT and QCD-CP will be clarified.
 The resultant TDGL equations will be found helpful to investigate the effects of the soft modes on various observables in a simple way to be done in the subsequent sections.